Ignacia del Espíritu Santo: Legacy

-Mother Ignacia Avenue in the Diliman district of Quezon City is named after Mother Ignacia del Espíritu Santo and is the address of St. Mary's College, Quezon City, a private school belonging to her Religious of the Virgin Mary.
-The avenue is also the location of the ABS-CBN Broadcasting Center that serves as the headquarters of the Philippine media conglomerate ABS-CBN Corporation, including the television network ABS-CBN and its other owned channels, subsidiaries, and divisions.

-The municipality of Santa Ignacia in Tarlac is also named in honor of Mother Ignacia del Espíritu Santo.
+Mother Ignacia Avenue in the Diliman district of Quezon City is named after Ignacia del Espíritu Santo and is the address of St. Mary's College, Quezon City, a private school belonging to the Religious of the Virgin Mary.
+The avenue is also the location of the ELJ Communications Center that serves as the headquarters of ABS-CBN Corporation, a Philippine media company owned by the Lopez Holdings Corporation, which consists of the company's namesake media network ABS-CBN and other owned channels, subsidiaries, and divisions.
+The municipality of Santa Ignacia in Tarlac is also named in honor of Ignacia del Espíritu Santo.